MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/org-service/use-early-bound-entity-classes-code.md

 ---
-title: "Use the early bound entity classes in code (Developer Guide for Dynamics 365 Customer Engagement)| MicrosoftDocs"
+title: "Use the early bound entity classes in code (Developer Guide for Dynamics 365 for Customer Engagement)| MicrosoftDocs"
-description: "The code generation tool (CrmSvcUtil) creates early-bound entity classes that you can use to access business data in Dynamics 365.
+description: "The code generation tool (CrmSvcUtil) creates early-bound entity classes that you can use to access business data in Dynamics 365 for Customer Engagement.
 The advantage of using early-bound entity classes is that all type references are checked at compile time" ms.custom: "" ms.date: 12/15/2017 ms.reviewer: ""